Have a question that you don't see answered here?Get In Touch

 - The Street Address field should contain ONLY the address – no PO Box numbers, no floor numbers, etc. All words should be spelled out.
 AmpleHarvest.org uses Google Maps to help gardeners locate your pantry.
 If Google Maps does not recognize your address, it will not process properly.
 If you are in doubt, go to http://maps.google.com/ and enter your street address followed by your zip code (i.e. 123 Main Street 10024).
 If Google Maps shows your location properly, enter it into AmpleHarvest.org.
 Otherwise try testing a variation of your address.
 For example, if 10 Saint Marks Pl does not work, try 10 St. Marks Pl instead.

 - Make sure that the State field properly displays your state.

 - If you have a digital camera or smart phone, you may want to take a photograph of the front of your pantry – it may make it easier for gardeners to find.

 - Many pantries are using the Additional Information field to list store-bought items the pantry needs – enabling non-gardeners to also help out your pantry.

 - Be sure to list the days and times that you can accept produce donations.

 Consider listing how many pounds of fresh produce you can accept at any given time.
 This will help farms and gleaners to know how to distribute their excess produce.

 There are several steps you can take:

 1. Wait for a confirmation email welcoming you to AmpleHarvest.org.
-This may take a week or so.
 It will include the helpful information below – and more.

 2. Send an announcement to the local press and electronic media announcing your participation in AmpleHarvest.org.
 A sample press announcement (including AmpleHarvest.org logo graphics) is available here for your use.